Sample roll-out

 Per-game RTP context at Dice

-Per the audit-set sample, Roobet publishes 97 percent RTP openly only on Crash.
+Per the coverage sample, Roobet publishes 97 percent RTP openly only on Crash.
 For Dice specifically, the figure is not separately published; we treat this as the per-game RTP gap and estimate based on the Crash anchor signal.

 - Why undisclosed for non-Crash originals: Roobet publishes the Crash figure openly but does not separately publish per-game RTP for Coinflip, Dice, Mines, Plinko, Mission Uncrossable, Snoops HotBox, or Towers.
 This is a structural transparency gap separate from any single number.